Why is Your Google Ads Account's 'Quality Score' Dropping in 2026? The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

 0 - 49 (Zayıf) 1 - 3 %100+ Artış %20 Altı

-As a professional tip; don't focus solely on desktop scores.
-Mobile devices account for about 63% of Google ad clicks.
-Therefore, if your Lighthouse mobile performance score is low, it may cause a significant portion of your digital budget to go to waste.
-You can perform basic visual optimization; however, obtaining an advanced landing page design service for in-depth code optimization and server-side improvements is the smartest way to protect your advertising budget.
+As a professional tip; do not focus solely on desktop scores.
+Mobile devices account for approximately 63% of Google ad clicks.
+Therefore, having a low Lighthouse mobile performance score can result in a significant part of your digital budget being wasted.
+You can do basic visual optimization; however, seeking an advanced landing page design service for in-depth code optimization and server-side improvements is the smartest way to protect your advertising budget.

 Ad Quality Score Improvement Strategies: Step-by-Step Guide

-Improving the quality score does not happen overnight, but with the right strategies, you can achieve noticeable reductions in your costs within a few weeks.
-Here are the golden rules you should implement in 2026:
+Improving your quality score does not happen overnight, but with the right strategies, you can achieve a noticeable decrease in your costs within a few weeks.
+Here are the golden rules you should apply in 2026:

 - Maximize Relevance: Your ad text, keyword, and the heading (H1) on your landing page must be perfectly aligned.
-If the user is searching for "best CRM software," you should direct them to a page that directly describes CRM features rather than a general homepage.
+If the user is searching for "best CRM software," you should direct them to a page that describes CRM features rather than a generic homepage.

-- Visual Optimization and Next-Gen Formats: Using JPEG or PNG in 2026 is a big mistake.
-Convert all visuals on your page to AVIF or WebP format.
-This will improve your LCP (Largest Contentful Paint) score, creating positive momentum in your Google Search Console data.
+- Visual Optimization and Next-Gen Formats: It is a significant mistake to still use JPEG or PNG in 2026.
+Convert all images on your page to AVIF or WebP format.
+This will improve your LCP (Largest Contentful Paint) score and create positive momentum in your Google Search Console data.

-- Accessibility and Readability: Google Ads bots do not just look at speed; they also analyze whether the page is usable by everyone (text contrast, button sizes, etc.).
-A high accessibility score positively reflects on the quality score indirectly.
+- Accessibility and Readability: Google Ads bots do not only look at speed; they also analyze whether the page is usable by everyone (text contrast, button sizes, etc.).
+A high accessibility score indirectly reflects positively on the quality score.

-"The quality score is not just a number; it is an efficiency report presented to you by Google.
-Trying to increase the budget without correcting this report is akin to trying to fill a leaky pool with water."
+"The quality score is not just a number; it is an efficiency report that Google provides you.
+Increasing your budget without fixing this report is like trying to fill a leaking pool with water."

-In a project we conducted with an industry-leading firm, we raised quality scores from 6 to 9 just by simplifying mobile navigation and eliminating delays in form fields.
+In a project conducted with an industry-leading firm, we increased quality scores from 6 to 9 just by simplifying mobile navigation and eliminating delays in form fields.
 The result?
-The number of conversions obtained with a monthly advertising expense of 100,000 TL increased by 45%.
-This success is evidence of how vital it is to work with the right Google ad agency.
+The number of conversions obtained with a monthly advertising expenditure of 100,000 TL increased by 45%.
+This success is proof of how vital it is to work with the right Google advertising agency.

 A high-tech server room symbolizing website speed and infrastructure